pellepelster/solidblocks/doc/content/rds/ansible/cluster/_index.md

 primary](https://www.postgresql.org/docs/current/runtime-config-replication.html#RUNTIME-CONFIG-REPLICATION-PRIMARY) ❶
 is the leading node for the cluster and also the node capable of answering read and write requests ❿.
 All incoming requests that alter data are stored in the Write-Ahead-Log WAL ❸.
 The WAL is divided into small segments that are continously transferred ❹ to an S3 compatible backup location ❺ along with the database data from full or incremental backups.
 When a [standby](https://www.postgresql.org/docs/current/runtime-config-replication.html#RUNTIME-CONFIG-REPLICATION-STANDBY) ❷ node is created it retrieves all backup data from the S3 bucket ❻ and replays the received WAL segments on top of it.
 When the latest WAL segment is reached, it attaches to the primary's [replication slot](https://www.postgresql.org/docs/current/view-pg-replication-slots.html) ❼ and starts streaming all new WAL segments ❽.
-The standby node now has all up-to-data data from the primary ❾ and is able to answer read-only requests ⓫.
+The standby node now has all up-to-date data from the primary ❾ and is able to answer read-only requests ⓫.

 ![overview](cluster.png)